-Neeta works with the Faculty of Health, Social Care and Education on business engagement activities with a range of business, public and third sector clients including contract research, consultancy, commercial CPD, summer schools, Knowledge Transfer Partnerships, growth in Intellectual Property income and other business engagement activities.
-Neeta is also responsible for business development for Degree Apprenticeships for the university as a whole.
+Neeta works with the Faculty of Health, Science, Social Care and Education on business engagement activities with a range of business, public and third sector clients.
+This includes contract research, consultancy, commercial CPD, summer schools, Knowledge Transfer Partnerships, growth in intellectual property income and other business engagement activities.
+Neeta is also responsible for business development for degree apprenticeships for the University as a whole.

-Sahar focuses on the development of strategic partnerships between external organisations and academics with research and enterprise interests from Kingston School of Art and the Faculty of Business and Social Sciences.
+Sahar focuses on the development of strategic partnerships between external organisations and academics with research and enterprise interests from the Faculty of Business and Social Sciences.
 She supports businesses looking for bespoke training provisions, project evaluations, development of creative solutions, collaborative funding opportunities and much more.
-Sahar has experience of working for both private and higher education sectors.
+Sahar has experience of working in both private and higher education sectors.
 With qualifications in science, business and training and a personal interest in the arts, she has helped create collaborations, education programmes and applied R&D projects in multiple sectors.

 As Business Development Manager, Lesley's role involves: management consultancy, commercialising and licensing Kingston University's IP, funding and investment assessments, contract management, academic spin-outs and strategic partnership engagement strategies; defining and managing a range of strategy related complex projects primarily in the fields of science, technology, construction and engineering; and optimising and implementing forward-thinking, data-informed knowledge transfer partnerships and consultancy projects.
 All of which aims to place the University as a partner of choice for businesses looking to gain a competitive edge through the latest research and innovation.
 By influencing cross-functional internal partners to create and execute effective research, analysis and strategy, whilst effectively managing project workloads and balancing resources with workload requirements.
 Additionally, Lesley is responsible for delivering seed investment for academic spin-outs with a hands-on approach to developing early-stage technologies into investable businesses.